nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    * **`list`** : Lists all contacts.
 For new users, the list will contain some sample data which users can delete.

    * **`visualize`** : Visualize grades of students.
-For new users, an empty whisker box plot diagram will be shown.
-Otherwise, the above image will be shown.
+For new users, the sample grades for the assessments will be displayed in a box plot diagram.

    * **`exit`** : Exits the app.